The 5 Things Men 40+ Want in Life (and How to Get Them)

 #2 - Recalibrate relationships

-In the first half of life, men tend to play roles, operate scripts or repeat the same patterns of relating and responding they learnt in their family growing up.
-They don’t see this, of course.
-It’s unconscious, automatic, on autopilot.
-So, how do I know this then?
-Because I notice they start to see the scripts, roles and patterns ‘after’ the urgent life event.
-It’s like the urgent life event jerks them out of their day-to-day life into a new position where they’re objectively looking at their life from the outside.
-They see a perspective they couldn’t see before.
-They couldn’t see it when they were in it, but now with the time and mental space available, the invisible is now visible.
-They see what was hiding in plain sight.
-They see the “bigger picture.”
-Now they start to see how they may:
+In the first half of life, in my experience, men tend to play roles, follow scripts, live out inherited stories or repeat the same patterns of relating and responding in relationships today that they learnt in their family growing up.
+They don’t see this, of course—it happens unconsciously, automatically, on autopilot.
+So, how do I know this?
+Because I notice they start to see the roles, scripts, stories and patterns playing out ‘after’ the urgent life event.
+It’s as if the urgent life event pulls them out of their everyday existence and drops them into a new vantage point—one where they’re looking at their life from the outside in.
+From there, they see what was previously inaccessible to them.
+What could not be seen while they were in it becomes clear in hindsight.
+The invisible becomes visible; what was hidden reveals itself; and the bigger picture begins to emerge.
+They start to see how they may:

-• In general relationships: Always put others first, avoid conflict, are self-reliant and manage everything on their own, feel responsible for other peoples happiness, try to keep people happy, rush in to fix the problem, try to please others, keep the peace and don’t speak up for themselves, feel shame being angry, avoid asking for help, don’t say no, tolerate unacceptable behaviour, take on other peoples problems, feel guilty if they don’t look after others or don’t “burden others” with their problems.
+• In general relationships: Always put others first, avoid conflict, are self-reliant and manage everything on their own, feel responsible for other people’s happiness, try to keep people happy, are people-pleasers, are the “nice guy,” are taken advantage of by others, experience one-sided relationships, feel that nothing they do is good enough, rush in to fix other people’s problems, keep the peace and don’t speak up for themselves, feel shame about being angry, avoid asking for help, say yes when they want to say no, tolerate unacceptable behaviour, take on other people’s problems, and feel guilty if they don’t look after others or if they “burden others” with their problems.

-• In their family: Be still playing the same role in their family that they did as a kidthe planner, care taker, fixer, rescuer, responsible one, peace keeper or mediator.
+• In their family and intimate relationships: Play the same role in their family or intimate relationships today that they may have learnt to play as a kidthe caretaker, rock, fixer, planner, organiser, rescuer, responsible one, peacekeeper, translator, go-between or mediator.

-• In their work: Have a fear of failure or feeling incompetent or inadequate, which has driven over-compensation mechanisms like perfectionism, over-achieving, over-investing, over-delivering and high performance.
-Others haven't set the bar high.
-They’ve actually set their ‘own’ bar high.
-They’ll begin to notice this repeated pattern of over-delivering leading to burnout cycling through their life.
-They thought the problem was the jobs they were in.
-But now, the penny drops.
-It slowly dawns on them the part they played.
+• In their work: Have a fear of failure, or a fear of being seen as incompetent or inadequate, which has driven over-compensation mechanisms like perfectionism, over-achieving, over-investing, over-delivering, and high performance, often leading to burnout.
+The stress they experience at work has not necessarily come from others setting the bar high, but from the standards, demands and expectations they’ve place on themselves.
+They’ve set their ‘own’ bar high.
+Over time, they’ll begin to notice a repeated pattern of over-delivery leading to burnout cycling through their life.
+For a long time, they’ve believed the problem was the jobs they were in.
+But eventually, the penny drops.
+It slowly dawns on them that they, too, have been playing a part in creating this pattern.

-Step 3 - Interrupt whats automatic: Interrupt the autopilot.
-Don’t do what you would normally do.
-If you feel yourself wanting to respond in the normal ways, catch yourself and stop.
-Pause.
-Then look for opportunities to practice, experiment, trial or “test out” different ways responding where you are more “yourself.”
+When you feel yourself slipping into a habitual response, catch yourself and pause.
+Rather than running on autopilot, look for opportunities to practice, experiment, trial or “test out” different ways of relating and responding—where you are more yourself.
 The trick is to do the opposite of your defaults.
-This will typically be by creating boundaries, being more yourself and getting needs met.
-Gaining more self is a series of mini-steps or mini-wins around these three things.
+More often than not, this means setting boundaries, being more yourself and getting needs met.

-• Create boundaries: A boundary is saying I’m this, not that.
-You create boundaries with the word “no.” Practice speaking up and saying “no” “no, that’s not okay” “I think about that differently” or “I’m not okay with that.”
+• Set firm, clear boundaries: A boundary is saying I’m this, not that.
+You create boundaries with the word “no.” Practice being assertive, speaking up for yourself and saying “no” “no, that’s not okay” “I think about that differently” or “I’m not okay with that.”
 Ask yourself: What do I need to say no to?
 What do I need to stop doing?
 Every time you say no, you get clearer on who you are.

 • Be more yourself: Talk about yourself.
 Share beliefs, interests and challenges, even if it upsets others, they disapprove or sound uninterested.